syncfusion-content/wpf-docs/wpf/Range-Slider/Range.md

 ## Drag Selected Range

-The `AllowRangeDrag` API allows the user to adjust the range in the Range Slider and to drag the range without changing the start and end ranges individually.
+The `AllowRangeDrag` API allows the users to adjust the range in the Range Slider and drag the range without changing the start and end ranges individually.
 The default value for `AllowRangeDrag` is false.

 {% tabs %}